 Deservedly so, right?

-The older, and more popular, legend tells of an Arabian goat herder in Abyssinia called Kaldi whose career path back in the 9th century looked similar to yours but with less traffic in the morning.
+The older, and more popular, legend tells of an Arabian goat herder in Abyssinia, now called Ethiopia, called Kaldi whose career path back in the 9th century looked similar to yours but with less traffic in the morning.

 Near one of the monasteries the goats would eat red berries from the bushes that grew there and start going into goat overdrive, bouncing all over the place.